 “We know that exercise improves health,” Dr. Weiyun Chen explained to the New York Times, “and feeling healthier might make people feel happier.”
 According to theNYT article, “Exercise might also remodel the brain, for example, by prompting the creation of new brain cells or inducing changes in brain chemicals, in ways that contribute to positive emotions.”
 Now that’s something to smile about!

-Keep your smiles coming in 2020 by designing your own CocoBox subscription!
+Keep your smiles coming season after season by designing your own CocoBox subscription!
 Twice a year, you’ll receive a package filled with enough Cocofloss to keep your grin glittery bright for the next six months.
-Plus, you’ll save up to 20%!
+Plus, you’ll save more than 10%!